core-wg/resource-directory/draft-ietf-core-resource-directory.md

 for each link in it,
 the following applies:

-* All URI references either follow the URI or the path-absolute ABNF rule of RFC3986 (i.e. target and anchor each either start with a scheme or with a single slash), and
+All URI references either follow the URI or the path-absolute ABNF rule of RFC3986 (i.e. target and anchor each either start with a scheme or with a single slash).

-* the application does not care whether links without an explicitly given anchor have the origin's "/" or "/.well-known/core" resource as their link context.

 <!--  LocalWords:  lookups multicast lookup RESTful CoRE LoWPAN CoAP